krisleyvelho/tractian-frontend-challenge/README.md

 - **Addition of tooltips**: Adding tooltips to buttons and key interactions to clarify functionality and improve user experience.
 - **Page structuring**: Better organization and modularization of pages for improved readability and project maintenance.

-If more time were available, the following improvements could be implemented:

-- **Tree state management optimization**: Refactoring to make global state management more scalable and efficient.
-- **Layout improvements**: Enhancing layout responsiveness for devices of different sizes, especially smaller screens.
-- **Addition of tooltips**: Adding tooltips to buttons and key interactions to clarify functionality and improve user experience.
-- **Page structuring**: Better organization and modularization of pages for improved readability and project maintenance.

 ## Contributions

 Contributions are welcome!
 Feel free to open issues and pull requests with suggestions and improvements.